moffin-tech/api-examples/request-jumio-id-validation/README.md

 ### Generate an Access Token

-Go to the configuration panel in moffin to create an _Access Token_.
+Go to the configuration panel in Moffin to create an _Access Token_.

 Go to "Configuración" > "API" > "Crear nuevo token":